 Many people would argue that the best time to visit Bali as a tourist is in the months of April, May, June, July, August and September.
 These are also dry months and busiest when it comes to amount of visitors.
 Many rentals and accommodation prices are 30-50% more expensive than in wet season.

-People visit Bali mostly for tropical vacation, but if you plan on going in here specifically for diving with mola mola on mind then the best time for you is from June to November.
+People visit Bali mostly for tropical vacation, but if you plan on visiting Bali specifically for diving with mola mola then the best time for you is from June to November.
 Even though Bali has warm waters throughout the year these are the months when the water can get bit colder.
 Sometimes as low as 20 degrees.
 That is the reason that ocean sunfish comes at this time.
-From November to March it is season where there are most rains but they would not really effect your diving experience.
+From November to March it is season where there are most rains but they would not really effect your Bali diving experience.

 Since Bali is located in the middle of Indonesian through-flow it has numerous interesting dive sites.
 The water currents can be enormous and mostly they move water from Philippines to Pacific and back.
 Due to this, there is abundance of marine life all over Indonesia.
 While diving in Bali you will get to see sea animals that you have never seen before in your life.

 Menjangan Bali is one of the most beautiful dive site in Bali due to its coral growth.
 Menjangan is an amazing dive destination for wall diving.
 The walls are covered with great gorgonian sea fans and sponges.
 Boat trips to Menjangan Island subject to National Park entrance fee of IDR 200.000 / person per day.
 Once you enter the marine park you will be able to enjoy its white sand beaches and the sublime view over Bali and also the volcanos of Java.